Hakuraku District

 "How curious?"

-Yoshida shrugged.
 She stood at the side of the piano for a moment and then left.
-Thackeray slowly pulled out the keyboard cover and dropped it down.
+Thackeray pulled out the keyboard cover and let it drop.
 He leaned forward and rested his forehead on the smooth varnish and listened to the discord of faraway music ringing inside his head.